kacperbednarz1997/AMC_nets/README.md

 Kacper Bednarz

+This project is related with diploma thesis [5].

 # Models
 Code containing various models for automatic modulation classification (AMC).
 The models were implemented in the PyTorch library and were taken from the literature: